 curl -T localfile.txt ftp://example.com/ --user username:password

-with your actual username and password for the FTP server.
+with your login info for the FTP server.

 (or --cookie

-) option to send cookies, and the -c
+) option, and save them with the -c

 (or --cookie-jar